arthurz323/research-proposal/paper-notes.md

 ### PPC-STR Neurons encode History-Dependent Action Bias

-PPC-STR & PPC-pM2 form parallel subsystems with distinct functions  ➡️  does any of these subsystem deal with history-dependent action bias?
+PPC-STR & PPC-pM2 form parallel subsystems with distinct functions  ➡️  *Q1: does any of these subsystem deal with history-dependent action bias?*

 - decision making task: press the joystick in the same direction as the visual stimulus (forward or downward drifting gratings) following the auditory cue